 Here is a swipe file for a sales funnel, using ManyChat welcome message flow:

-The best place to start is with an automated welcome campaign, right after someone subscribes your list.
+The best place to start is with an automated welcome sequence, right after someone subscribes your list.

 Message #1 (sent immediately after subscription)